etsangsplk/malicious-nodes/README.md

 ## Access

 This repository will contain or point to any resources used throughout the duration of the project.
-All resources in this repository are published under the [MIT license](./LICENSE), and all copywright attributed to Republic Protocol.
+All resources in this repository are published under the [MIT license](./LICENSE), and all copyright attributed to Republic Protocol.